qgroom/ias-dwc-proposal/proposal.md

 From [http://rs.tdwg.org/dwc/terms/establishmentMeans](http://rs.tdwg.org/dwc/terms/establishmentMeans)

 *“The process by which the biological individual(s) represented in the Occurrence became established at the location.
-Recommended best practice is to use a controlled vocabulary.”*
+Recommended best practice is to use a controlled vocabulary of the Convention on Biological Diversity.”*

 ##Suggested controlled vocabulary